Are Sellers More Willing to Negotiate in Northern Virginia?

 What is the "Great Housing Reset" and how does it affect negotiations?

-Coined by Redfin economists, the Great Housing Reset describes a multi-year period of gradual normalization where affordability slowly improves as income growth outpaces home-price growth.
-For negotiations, this means the extreme seller leverage of 2021–2022 is not coming back any time soon.
-Both buyers and sellers should expect negotiation to be a standard part of every transaction moving forward — a return to pre-pandemic norms rather than a sign of market weakness.
+Coined by Redfin economists, the Great Housing Reset describes a multi-year period of gradual normalization where affordability slowly improves as income growth outpaces home price growth.
+For negotiations, this means the extreme seller leverage of the pandemic years is not coming back any time soon.
+Both buyers and sellers should expect negotiation to be a standard part of every transaction moving forward, a return to pre-pandemic norms rather than a sign of market weakness.

-When is the best time to buy or sell in NoVA during 2026?
+When is the best time to buy or sell in NoVA?

-For buyers, the February–April window offers the best combination of seller flexibility, lower competition, and rates near three-year lows.
+For buyers, the February through April window offers the best combination of seller flexibility, lower competition, and rates near multi-year lows.
 For sellers, listing early in the spring window (before May) allows you to capture rising buyer demand while facing less competition from other sellers.
-Inventory is projected to increase significantly through the year, making earlier listings more strategically advantageous.
+Inventory is projected to increase through the year, making earlier listings more strategically advantageous.

 Categories